 Scientific AdviceFuture research

-for Management considerations
+for Management consideration

 - Continue with Nansen surveys to obtain fisheries independent data.